-District's Response to the Finding
+District's Response to the Findings

-The District's response to the finding identified in our audit is described above.
+The District's response to the findings identified in our audit are described previously.
 The District's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.